 Psoriasis is a recurring skin condition that most commonly appears around the knees, elbows, scalp, and lower back.
 The condition causes red, scaly patches, which may feel itchy or sore.
 These patches may be small and scattered, or cover large areas of skin.

 There is no cure for psoriasis, but it often goes through a cycle of flare-ups and remission.
 Certain topical ingredients, like jojoba oil, can also help treat the appearance and discomfort of a psoriasis flare-up.

 Phthalates are chemical preservatives that commonly appear in skincare, haircare, and artificial fragrances.
-They’re banned from use in European cosmetics, but are still found in most American skincare products.
+They’re banned from use in European cosmetics but are still found in most American skincare products.

 The problem with phthalates is that they are ENDOCRINE DISRUPTORS, which interfere with our HORMONE levels and can cause serious HORMONAL IMBALANCE.
 They’ve even been linked with various cancers and toxicities.

-Phthalates are especially dangerous for pregnant women and breast-feeding mothers, and should be avoided.
+Phthalates are especially dangerous for pregnant women and breastfeeding mothers and should be avoided.

 Purging is a process that occurs when a skincare product speeds up your skin cell turnover.
-This increased turnover begins to expose lower layers of skin, as well as any problems which may be brewing beneath the surface.
+This increased turnover begins to expose lower layers of skin, as well as any problems that may be brewing beneath the surface.
 This often results in a temporary period of dry skin or extreme breakouts.

 For example, a buried buildup of oil and skin flakes that would have caused you a pimple in two weeks gets unearthed early, causing that pimple now.

 Purging doesn’t cause new problems, though, and is centered in areas where you already experience regular breakouts.
 Plus, blemishes uncovered by purging tend to appear and disappear faster than pimples left to develop beneath your skin.
 This cleans out hidden skin problems, making way for a clearer, healthier complexion.